neeha-04/dockerized-web-app/README.md

 ## ⭐ Acknowledgement

 This project was developed as part of the DevOps Internship Program offered by CodTech IT Solutions Pvt.
-Ltd. The internship provided practical exposure to modern DevOps tools, containerization technologies, deployment strategies, and industry best practices.
+Ltd. The internship provided practical exposure to Docker, container orchestration, deployment automation, monitoring, and modern DevOps practices.